#memory-region #region #memory #variables #region-cached

 Cross-region visibility

-This type makes the value visible across memory regions, simply enhancing a static variable with same-region caching to ensure high performance during read and write operations.
+This type makes the value visible across memory regions, enhancing a static variable with region-local caching to ensure low latency and high memory throughput for read operations.

 The region_local crate provides a similar mechanism but limits the visibility of values to only a single memory region - updates do not propagate across region boundaries.
-This may be a useful alternative if you want unique values per memory region.
+This may be a useful alternative if you want unique values per memory region, similar to thread_local!.

 Dependencies